rofr/java-training/docs/M1_Objectoriented_Java/exercises.md

 - Add a new kind of Shape, a Triangle.
 For simplicities sake only equilateral triangles are supported.
 You can represent a triangle with a base and a height.
 - Make sure you override toString()
 - Modify the GeometryDemo program to include some triangles
+- Print the total area of all the shapes

 ## 3. Add the Drawable interface (optional if time permits)
 - Add the Drawable interface according to the slides